-Viewing OSPF chassis statistics
+Viewing IPv6 OSPF statistics

-Use statistics to help you monitor Open Shortest Path First (OSPF) performance.
+View OSPF statistics to analyze trends.
 You can also graph statistics for all OSPF packets transmitted by the switch.

-- 1. In the navigation pane, expand the following folders: Configuration > IP. - 2.
-Click OSPF. - 3.
-Click the Stats tab. - 4.
-To create a graph for OSPF statistics, select a column, and then select a graph type.
+- 1. In the navigation pane, expand the following folders: Configuration > IPv6.

+- 2. Click OSPF.

+- 3. Click Stats.